Best App to Learn Italian: Top 25 Language Apps in 2023

 - Covers all language skills, including speaking, listening, reading, and writing.

-- Features excellent audio quality, cultural lessons, and voice recognition tool.
+- Features excellent audio quality, cultural lessons, and a voice recognition tool.

 - Clean, intuitive, user-friendly platform with a 60-day money-back guarantee.